 Markets & Opportunities

-Japan hopes to have 800,000 hydrogen-powered vehicles1 sold by 2030.
+Japan hopes to have 800,000 hydrogen-powered vehicles sold by 2030.
 Hydrogen-powered buses can drive over 310 miles on a full tank, while EV buses are limited to a range of 124 miles.

 FUELING THE TRANSPORTATION INDUSTRY